Fields of expertise

 Statistics of extremes concerns rare events such as storms, high winds and tides, extreme pollution episodes, sporting records, and the like.
-The subject has a long history, but under the impact of engineering and environmental problems has been an area of intense development in the past 15 years.
+The subject has a long history, but under the impact of engineering and environmental problems has been an area of intense development in the past 20 years.
 Davison''s PhD work was in this area, in a project joint between the Departments of Mathematics and Mechanical Engineering at Imperial College, with the aim of modelling potential high exposures to radioactivity due to releases from nuclear installations.
 The key tools developed, joint with Richard Smith, were regression models for exceedances over high thresholds, which generalized earlier work by hydrologists, and formed the basis of some important later developments.
 This has led to an ongoing interest in extremes, and in particular their application to environmental and financial data.
 A major current interest is the development of suitable methods for modelling rare spatio-temporal events, particularly but not only in the context of climate change.
-Davison was principal investigator for a major project on this topic funded by the the CEPF and involving researchers from EPFL, ETHZ, WSL, SSS, and other institutions.

 Likelihood asymptotics too have undergone very substantial development since 1980.
 Key tools here have been saddlepoint and related approximations, which can give remarkably accurate approximate distribution and density functions even for very small sample sizes.
 These approximations can be used for wide classes of parametric models, but also for certain bootstrap and resampling problems.
 The literature on these methods can seem arcane, but they are potentially widely applicable, and Davison wrote a book joint with Nancy Reid and Alessandra Brazzale intended to promote their use in applications.